History of Freeform: Early programming

 Fox Family Channel logo, partially inspired by the 20th Century Fox logo, used from August 15, 1998, to September 1, 2000; a modified version of the logo used as The (CBN) Family Channel, incorporating the Fox network's wordmark, was originally used in some promotional materials.

 When Fox purchased the channel, programmers sought to reposition it to target a dual audience: children in daytime, families at night.
 Once the network became Fox Family, the new owners dropped nearly all of the programming that it aired under The Family Channel brand – which at that point included reruns of series such as Bonanza, The Rifleman, Carol Burnett and Friends, Hawaii Five-O, The High Chaparral, Rescue 911 and Diagnosis: Murder – and replaced them with shows that appealed to a younger demographic.
 Rich Cronin, who was appointed as the network's president and CEO, said regarding the channel's audience refocusing, "our focus is on younger families, more suburban or urban, more plugged into pop culture".
+An original series included a half hour comedy game show titled Random Acts of Comedy hosted by In Living Color's David Alan Grier.
 Fox Family was obligated to continue airing The 700 Club as part of the sale, but the program's airings were scaled back to two times each day (though the sale agreement required the channel to air it three times daily, once each in the morning, late-evening and overnight hours), with the evening broadcast being moved out of prime time, and pushed one hour later to 11:00 p.m.
 Eastern Time (from 10:00 p.m.).
 Programming that appealed to children and teenagers was also greatly expanded on the channel.
 Fox Family added more animated series to the lineup, many of which came from the Fox Kids program library.
 At launch, Fox Family had four themed kids daytime blocks: "Morning Scramble/Weekend Chill" (all ages), "Captain Kangaroo's Treasure House" (pre-schoolers), "Toon-A Casserole" (all-animation) and "The Basement" (a three-hour after-school block).
 Original series meant for family co-viewing were programmed from 6:00 p.m. to 9:00 p.m. followed by a movie.
 Fox Family's original programming budget was increased by $500 million, to be spent on 20 original movies and 680 episodes of original series.

 In 1998, the company announced the launch of two digital networks spun-off from Fox Family - Boyz Channel and Girlz Channel, and both launched in October 1999.
 Both networks contained programming content targeted at the respective genders; both channels ceased operations after one year on the air in August 2000, due to a combination of very limited national carriage by cable providers (Boyz Channel and Girlz Channel were each carried in some 100,000 homes in an era when digital cable television was in its infancy) and the controversy that developed over the gender-segregated channels.